I always need to be busy.

 Disagree

-I take time to rest and recharge.
+I make time to rest and recharge.

 Agree